Bayesian edge selection or Bayesian estimation for a Markov random field model for binary and/or ordinal variables.

 .- dirichlet_alpha

-The shape of the Dirichlet prior on the node-to-block allocation parameters for the Stochastic Block model.
+The shape of the Dirichlet prior on the node-to-block allocation probabilities for the Stochastic Block model.

 - na.action